2guys1repo/orbital-shop/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-AuthentiCart is primarily motivated by the issue of rising product authenticity issues present in today's e-commerce platforms.
+AuthentiCart, an Apollo-level project, is an e-commerce platform primarily motivated by the issue of rising product authenticity issues present in today's e-commerce platforms.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+## What makes us different?

+AuthentiCart has a main core feature - promising buyers authenticity of goods sold on the platform.
+We will implement this through introducing a new user of the platform - middleman.
+Middleman has the role of vetting all new sellers' goods and ensuring that the goods sold are as described.
+This vetting will be done through our warehouse.
+After enough successful transactions, sellers will be considered 'experienced' and will be able to bypass this vetting system.
+However, buyers are still able to report a transaction if a good is deemed to be faulty, or not as described.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>